 Analysts often consider it a bull market if there is a 20% or more rise from the stock market’s most recent low.

-There are two theories as to the genesis of the usage of the term Bearish.
+There are two theories regarding the genesis of the usage of the term Bearish.

-Similar to a bull, the term bearish is derived from a bear’s method of attack.
-When a bear attacks, it paws down, analogous to the stock market moving downward, or losing value.
-The second theory is that the term comes from a proverbial expression “selling the bear’s skin before one has caught the bear.”
-Meaning if everyone is selling the prices will go down in value.
+- The second theory is that the term comes from a proverbial expression “selling the bear’s skin before one has caught the bear.”
+Meaning if everyone is selling, the prices will go down in value.

 Conversely, analysts consider it a bear market if there is a 20% or more decrease from the most recent stock market high.

-The longest bear market in history lasted about 5 years and ended in March 1942, where the S&P 500 lost about 50% of its value.
+The longest bear market in history lasted about 5 years and ended in March 1942, when the S&P 500 lost about 50% of its value.

 In 2008, many investors were bearish on the housing market as the economy teetered on the brink of financial disaster.

 Is It Better To Be Bullish or Bearish?